nezda/yawni/README.txt

   - use of Enum, EnumSet, and EnumMap where apropos
   - re-implemented LRUCache in terms of LinkedHashMap (much more efficient)
   - uses maximally configurable slf4j logging system
-  - added LookaheadIterator (analagous to old LookaheadEnumeration)
+  - added LookaheadIterator (analogous to old LookaheadEnumeration)
+    - changed to even better AbstractIterator
 - Growing suite of unit tests
 - Automated all build infrastructure using Apache Maven
 - New / changed API methods